-A "Singing for Fun" group was started two years ago.
-"Wenning Voices"meets every Thursday at 7:30 pm at the Church.
+A "Singing for Fun" group was started a few years ago.

-It has proved very popular so why don't you come along...people with all singing abilities will be made very welcome!
+It has proved very popular in the past, so why don't you come along......people with all singing abilities will be made very welcome!

-If you want further information about the group, please contact Lucy Leather on 015242 62828.
+If you want further information about the group, please contact Lucy Leather on 07960 647800 or email her by clicking on the button below:

 On August 12th 2017, the group attended the River Roeburn Remembrance & Restoration Festival held at Backsbottom Farm in Roeburndale, a few miles south of Lower Tatham Church,